ibm-cloud-docs/codeengine/faq.md

 {: faq}
 {: support}

 A job runs your code in a {{site.data.keyword.codeengineshort}} service to complete a task.
 Unlike applications,  jobs are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
-When you create a job, you can specify workload configuration information that is used each time the job is run.
+When you create a job, you can specify workload configuration information that is used each time that the job is run.

-A job runs runs within a defined [Project](#what-is-project).
+A job runs within a defined [Project](#what-is-project).

-A job can run a large number of instances, which enables work on large volumes of input data in parallel.
+A job can run many instances, which enables work on large volumes of input data in parallel.

  ## Where can I find code samples?
 {: #review-service-terms}